kristinemlarson/gnssrefl/tests/use_cases/use_sc02.md

 smoothness strategies are used to improve the retrievals.

 I would like to include Simon Williams RH retrieval/tidal estimation code in this package.
-He has been kind enough to make the Matlab code open source.
-If someone is willing to convert it to python, that would be fabulous.
-Please contact me if you are interested (I will post a link to the Matlab code).
+He has been kind enough to make the [Matlab code open source.](https://git.noc.ac.uk/noc-tide-gauges/noc-tgqc/-/blob/bab322f9677bca47ecd8e1c7da099d5925c00b4d/NOCtidefit.m) If someone is willing to convert it to python, that would be fabulous.

 How well does this simple analyis compare to the [official NOAA tide gauge data stream?](https://tidesandcurrents.noaa.gov/stationhome.html?id=9449880)